The Valleys — Big John’s Mine

 The Valleys

-Right across the valleys the fire sirens rang out – not the usual up and down tone, but this time it was a continuous long wail, indicating an incident at the mine and an all paws call for help.
-It did not take long for the valley inhabitants to heed the call and make their way in their pick-up trucks and assorted vehicles to arrive at Valley High School, the designated emergency staging point.
+Right across the valleys, the fire sirens rang out — not the usual up-and-down tone, but this time a continuous, long wail indicating an incident at the mine and an all-paws call for help.
+It did not take long for the valley inhabitants to heed the call and make their way in their pick-up trucks and assorted vehicles to Valley High School, the designated emergency staging point.

 The valley mine rescue team quickly set up a command centre in the high school gymnasium.
-Altai, who was the designated mine emergency coordinator, addressed those who had assembled.
+Altai, the designated mine emergency coordinator, addressed those who had assembled.

-Altai: Around 1 hour ago we experienced a ‘mine bump’ that is where the downward pressure of the upper strata – the overburden, becomes too great and it causes a seismic jolt, leading to an explosive and sudden collapse of the tunnel beneath.
+Altai: Around one hour ago, we experienced a “mine bump.”
+That is where the downward pressure of the upper strata — the overburden — becomes too great and causes a seismic jolt, leading to an explosive and sudden collapse of the tunnel beneath.

 We have begun the following assessment:

-1. Known – complete roof cave in / tunnel blockage – section C-3.
+- Known — complete roof cave-in / tunnel blockage — section C-3.

-2. Known – Tsomo’s section, total 12 – working in tunnel beyond cave in.
+- Known — Tsomo’s section, total 12 — working in tunnel beyond cave-in.

-Altai: Asha, we will need you to coordinate getting the kits home with their parents or keep them safe here.
-Some of the trapped miners have kits here in the school – they’ll need to be cared for here at the school.
+Altai: Asha, we will need you to coordinate getting the kits home with their parents or to keep them safe here.
+Some of the trapped miners have kits here at the school — they’ll need to be cared for here.

 Thar, we will need you and the school bus to shuttle rescue teams from the mine back here to the school.

-Thar: Tha’ bus is in good shape – Gazza did a grea’ job fixin’ up tha’ brakes.
-I’ll be outside at the bus when you need me.
+Thar: Tha’ bus is in good shape — Gazza did a grea’ job fixin’ up tha’ brakes.
+I’ll be outside wi’ tha’ bus when you need me.

 Altai: Gazza — we will need you to coordinate machinery — we’ll need your small excavator and your dump truck straight up.